A giant leap forward with multithreaded incremental solving

 The inherent unpredictable nature of thread execution order on multi-core machines, makes reproducibility an interesting requirement.
 Combine that with the reliance of many optimization algorithms on a seeded random number generator (which is not thread-safe), for a real challenge.

 But we did it.
 We have 100% reproducibility.
-This involves several ingenious mechanisms, such as using a master seeded random to generate a seeded random per thread, generating a predictable number of selected, buffered moves (because move generation often relies on the random generator too) and reordering evaluated moves in their originally selected order when they come back from the move threads.
+This involves several ingenious mechanisms, such as using a main seeded random to generate a seeded random per thread, generating a predictable number of selected, buffered moves (because move generation often relies on the random generator too) and reordering evaluated moves in their originally selected order when they come back from the move threads.

 Multithreaded incremental solving is easy to activate.